Scheduling Settings for Servers and Clusters

 - If you define permitted hours for the job, after the denied interval is over, the job will start immediately and then run by the defined schedule.

 For example, you have configured a job to run with a 2-hour interval and defined permitted hours from 9:00 AM to 5:00 PM.
 According to the rules above, the job will first run at 9:00 AM, when the denied period is over.
 After that, the job will run at 10:00 AM, 12:00 PM, 2:00 PM and 4:00 PM.

 - To run the job continuously, select the Periodically every option and choose Continuously from the list on the right.
 A new backup job session will start as soon as the previous backup job session finishes.

 - [For Managed by backup server mode only] To chain jobs, use the After this job field.
 In the common practice, jobs start one after another: when job A finishes, job B starts and so on.
 If you want to create a chain of jobs, you must define the time schedule for the first job in the chain.
 For the rest of the jobs in the chain, select the After this job option and choose the preceding job from the list.

 Mind the following:

 - In the Automatic retry section, define whether Veeam Backup & Replication or Veeam Agent for Microsoft Windows (depending on the selected job mode) must attempt to run the backup job again if the job fails for some reason.
 Enter the number of attempts to run the job and define time intervals between them.
-If you select continuous backup, Veeam Backup & Replication or Veeam Agent for Microsoft Windows will retry the job for the defined number of times without any time intervals between the job runs.
+If you select continuous backup, Veeam Backup & Replication or Veeam Agent for Microsoft Windows retries the job for the defined number of times without any time intervals between the job runs.

 - In the Backup window section, define the time interval within which the backup job must complete.
 The backup window prevents the job from overlapping with production hours and ensures that the job does not impact performance of your server.
 To set up a backup window for the job: